 - Issue RFP to vendors.
 After you write your RFP, send it to your shortlist of vendors.
 Avoid creating extra work for everyone involved by only issuing RFPs to these vendors that you’ve deemed most attractive.
 At this point, you should have conducted enough research (and possibly an RFI) to understand who your top contenders are.

 - Accept questions from vendors.
 The buying process is two-sided.
 You need to ensure you receive adequate information to make an informed decision, but you also must give vendors a fair shot.
-Bake enough time (one to two weeks is typical) into your process to ensure vendors have sufficient time to digest your RFP, understand your use cases, and pose necessary questions.
+Allow enough time (one to two weeks is typical) in your process to ensure vendors have sufficient time to digest your RFP, understand your use cases, and pose necessary questions.

 - Receive and evaluate RFP packages.
 After you get your RFP responses back from vendors, circle up with your stakeholder team.
 Read through the responses and evaluate how each vendor stacks up against the criteria you established.
 At this point, you’ll probably notice that certain vendors can’t solve the issues you face.
 Remove them from the running, so you can start to whittle down your vendor list.
 Also, buyer beware — if vendors don’t appear to have any limitations, you might want to press further to ensure you’re getting the real story.